 We are very proud of the quality and professionalism of our training programme and hope that you will choose to undertake your Counselling Certificate training with us.
 This prospectus is intended to give you the information you need to help you make that decision.
 If there is anything else you would like to know - or if you would simply appreciate the opportunity to meet with someone from the Training Team to talk things through - we would love to hear from you.

-Artist's impression of the new premises at Elm Park, Filton
+Network at Elm Park, Filton

 2. Advanced Certificate in Counselling Skills - at a glance.